Skip to main content

 For a no-credit-pull diagnostic before you apply anywhere, run our financeability checker — two minutes, no contact info, just an honest read on which lender category your file fits.

-Sources: Bank of Canada — Policy Rate, BDC — Equipment Loans, Government of Canada — Canada Small Business Financing Program.
-Rate ranges last verified May 2026 against active lender pricing.
+Sources: Bank of Canada — Policy Rate (2.25% as of the June 10, 2026 decision; bank prime 4.45%), BDC — Equipment Loans, Government of Canada — Canada Small Business Financing Program.
+Loan and lease rate ranges last verified June 2026 against active Canadian lender and lessor pricing; lease-rate bands are directional benchmarks, not quotes.

 For more context on how the full equipment financing process works, check out our complete guide to financing heavy equipment, the banks vs private lenders breakdown, or the down payment guide.